Jimmy-Kroy/23tree-demo/README.md

 bool m_bSmallKeyIsSet;
 ```

 The code is well tested.
-A summary of the test cases used can be found in the included document TreeTestcases.pdf.
+A summary of the test cases can be found [here](assets/files/TreeTestCases.pdf).
 Improvements that can be made to the code include:

 1. Displaying the tree in a graphical format instead of a Windows console
 2. Optimizing the code for speed